-Of course, you’ll want to keep the avocado as the central ingredient, since it is an excellent source of healthy monounsaturated fats.
-But the next time you’re feeling adventurous, go a little wild and try one of our variations on this classic green dip.
+Of course, even with the swaps, you’ll still want to keep the avocado as the central ingredient, since it is an excellent source of healthy monounsaturated fats.
+But the next time you’re feeling adventurous, try one of our variations on this popular dip.

-Before trying a variation, however, why not master a traditional guacamole?
-Simply combine 1 peeled, mashed ripe avocado with a little chopped onion, 1 or 2 tablespoons of fresh lime or lemon juice, and salt and pepper to taste.
-You can add a little extra lemon juice, salt, and/or pepper, depending on your personal preference.
+But first, here’s a refresher on a traditional guacamole.
+Simply combine 1 peeled, mashed ripe avocado with a little chopped onion, 1 or 2 tablespoons of fresh lime (or lemon) juice, and salt and pepper to taste.
+You can add a little extra juice, salt, and/or pepper, depending on your personal preference.
 Then experiment with some of these unexpected add-ins:

-Canned beans.
-(Beanamole) Besides requiring no pre-prep at all, canned white beans add fiber as well as protein, and they contain some iron.
+Canned beans (Beanamole): Besides requiring no pre-prep at all, canned white beans add fiber as well as protein, and they contain some iron.
 Rinse and drain 1/2 cup of canned white beans and place in the work bowl of a food processor.
 Purée for a few seconds.
-Add 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons fresh lemon juice, 1 teaspoon fresh crumbled sage, 1 teaspoon minced garlic, and 2 tablespoons chopped white onion.
+Add 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons fresh lime juice, 1 teaspoon fresh crumbled sage, 1 teaspoon minced garlic, and 2 tablespoons chopped white onion.
 Process until very smooth.
 Add salt and pepper to taste.

-Edamame.
-(Edamole) Also known as young soybeans, these fiber-rich beans are a good source of heart-healthy monounsaturated fats and plant-based protein.
-In the work bowl of a food processor, combine 1/2 cup cooked, shelled edamame, 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons chopped red onion, 2 tablespoons fresh lemon juice, and 2 tablespoons chopped fresh parsley.
+Edamame (Edamole): Also known as young soybeans, these fiber-rich beans are a good source of heart-healthy monounsaturated fats and plant-based protein.
+In the work bowl of a food processor, combine 1/2 cup cooked, shelled edamame, 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons chopped red onion, 2 tablespoons fresh lime juice, and 2 tablespoons chopped fresh parsley.
 Purée until smooth.
 Add salt and pepper to taste.

-Broccoli.
-(Broccomole) A good source of vitamins A and C, this vegetable also has some iron and calcium.
-In the work bowl of a food processor, combine 1/2 cup chopped, cooked broccoli, 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons fresh lemon juice, 2 tablespoons chopped white onion, and 1/2 teaspoon ground cumin.
+Broccoli (Broccomole): A good source of vitamins A and C, broccoli also has some iron and calcium.
+In the work bowl of a food processor, combine 1/2 cup cooked chopped broccoli, 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons fresh lime juice, 2 tablespoons chopped white onion, and 1/2 teaspoon ground cumin.
 Purée until smooth.
 Add salt and pepper to taste.

-Greek yogurt.
-(Greekamole) Higher in protein than other yogurt, Greek yogurt adds a pleasant tanginess to guacamole.
-In the work bowl of a food processor, combine 1/2 cup fat-free plain Greek yogurt, 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons fresh lemon juice, and 2 tablespoons minced white onion.
+Greek yogurt (Greekamole): Higher in protein than other types of yogurt, Greek yogurt adds a pleasant tanginess to guacamole.
+In the work bowl of a food processor, combine 1/2 cup fat-free plain Greek yogurt, 1 large, ripe avocado (peeled, pitted, and cut into chunks), 2 tablespoons fresh lime juice, and 2 tablespoons minced white onion.
 Purée until smooth.
 Add salt and pepper to taste.

-The good news is that guacamole can be eaten on any Phase of the South Beach Diet.
-Enjoy it as a dip or as a garnish for sandwiches or lettuce roll-ups, being sure keep your portion size to about 2 tablespoons.
-You can also serve it with raw cut-up vegetables, spoon a dab on top of a grilled turkey cheeseburger, or use to garnish an omelet.
+Guac guidelines The good news is that guacamole can be eaten on any Phase of the South Beach Diet.
+Enjoy it as a dip or as a garnish for roll-ups or sandwiches (Phase 2), being sure to keep your portion size to about 2 tablespoons.
+You can also serve it with raw cut-up vegetables, spoon a dab on top of a grilled turkey burger, or use to garnish an omelet.
 Once you’ve made your guacamole, spoon it into an airtight container and refrigerate it until you’re ready to serve.
-Guacamole is best eaten within several hours.
+Guacamole is best eaten within several hours of preparation.